VWAP Indicator Best Settings & Strategy Based on 13,681 Trades

 Backtest Your Strategies on TrendSpider Now

-VWAP Backtesting Day Trading Results
+โœฉ VWAP Day Trading Results โœฉ

 I tested VWAP on the Dow Jones Industrial Average 30 stocks over a period of 68 days, encompassing 400 trades.
 The Volume Weighted Average Price (VWAP) indicator is not profitable for day traders when using a standard candlestick/OHLC chart, producing a 30% win rate.
-But in combination with a Heikin Ashi chart, the indicator produces excellent rewards.
+However, in combination with a Heikin Ashi chart, the indicator produces excellent rewards.

 Using VWAP on a 5-minute day trading and a Heikin Ashi chart produced a superb win rate, outperforming 93% of stocks using a buy-and-hold strategy.
 Although the winning trades were only 29%, the 4.1 reward/risk ratio led to success on nearly every stock.